 So far, we’ve done an excellent job of displaying information to the user, but we haven’t really asked them for their input.
 HTML also includes a set of elements for building forms.

-There is a lot to forms that we’ll go into depth in a moment, to start we’ll focus on two elements:
+There is a lot to forms that we’ll go more into depth with in a moment, but to start we’ll focus on two elements:

 <input>creates an input field.

 <img>in that it does not require or support a closing tag.
 It can take an optional

 typeattribute that helps validate user input in some browsers.

 <button>on the other hand does support a closing tag.

 Basic input and button elements are a great starting point, but to build a truly usable form we need to use the following base elements:

 Your Challenges (2)

 - What is the attribute

 forindicate on the